What happens to your Twitter data when Elon takes over

 Now, is Musk going to waltz into Twitter’s headquarters on Friday (maybe holding a sink again), fire up his computer, and immediately set about reading all of your DMs, peering in on private accounts’ tweets, and harvesting users’ phone numbers?
 Almost certainly not, and whether that happens at all depends on several factors, according to Andy Wu, a professor of business administration at Harvard Business School.

 Twitter’s management team would first have to be amenable to fulfilling Musk’s requests.
 If not, he has to replace them.
-To do that, he’d have to go through the Board of Directors.
-He can also replace the Board of Directors and install a bunch of people who will do his bidding, whatever it is, but all of this takes time.
+To do that, he’d have to go through the board of directors.
+Based on the preliminary proxy statement filed with the Securities and Exchange Commission, Musk plans to install his own board immediately, so it’s not clear whether veteran Twitter employees or current board members could impede him.

 There are also whatever internal controls Twitter has — including those it’s supposed to have implemented per consent orders with agencies like the Federal Trade Commission (FTC) — that might get in Musk’s way.
 Musk would have to work with Twitter employees to get that data, and they might not be willing to help him read someone’s DMs.
 It’s hard to imagine Musk making such a request and that request not somehow being leaked to the press.
 And that would certainly be a disaster for a company Musk paid a lot of money for.